 - Pat the chicken breasts dry with paper towels and season them on both sides with salt and pepper.

 - Heat the oil in an oven-safe skillet over medium-high heat, for about 3 minutes.

 - Place the chicken breasts in the hot skillet, skin side down.
 Cook without moving them until the skin is crisp and golden brown, about 5 minutes.

 - Turn the heat off but leave the skillet on the hot burner for now.
 Turn the chicken breasts skin side up.

 - Add the butter to the skillet - it will melt immediately.
 Swirl it into the pan juices, then spoon the pan juices on top of the chicken breasts and sprinkle them with garlic powder, paprika, and dried thyme.

-- Remove the skillet from the oven and transfer the baked chicken breasts to a cutting board.
+- Remove the skillet from the oven and transfer the chicken to a cutting board.
 Loosely cover with foil.
 Allow the chicken to rest for 5 minutes.

-- Slice the baked chicken breasts, arrange on plates, spoon the pan juices on top and serve.
+- Slice the chicken, arrange on plates, spoon the pan juices on top and serve.